 In the Baptism service, we baptise your child by name, using water.
 It is important to understand that baptism doesn't automatically make your child a Christian, but rather is a wonderful outward symbol of spiritual cleansing and fresh start we all need from God.
 This comes from being united with Jesus Christ by faith in Him and in what he has done for us through His death and resurrection.

-In this service, parents (and godparents) are asked to publically affirm that they are followers of Jesus Christ and members of His church, and also that they take responsibility for their child's Christian upbringing.
+In this service, parents (and godparents) are asked to publicly affirm that they are followers of Jesus Christ and members of His church, and also that they take responsibility for their child's Christian upbringing.
 As such, a baptism service will only be conducted when at least one of the parents is willing to undertake the promises made at baptism.
+During the service, the church congregation also affirms that they will help the family with their task of teaching their children to follow Christ.

 In the Thanksgiving Service, we give thanks and pray for your child by name.
 We also pray for you in the special task of raising your child.
 We commit you and your child to God's love and care, knowing that He will happily hear our prayers.